ibm-cloud-architecture/refarch-jee-customerorder/tutorial/tutorial.md

 ### Step 3.
 Containerize the Liberty app
 ----------------------------------------

-In this step, we are going to use Docker technology to containerise our Liberty application so that it can be then deployed to a virtualized infrastructure using a containers orchestrator such as Kubernetes.
+In this step, we are going to use Docker technology to containerize our Liberty application so that it can be then deployed to a virtualized infrastructure using a containers orchestrator such as Kubernetes.

 Click [here](step3.md) for the instructions.